The serverMiddleware property

 With

-prefix: false
+prefix: false:/server-middleware

 serverMiddleware vs middleware!

 Don't confuse it with routes middleware which are called before each route by Vue on the client and server.
-Middleware listed in the serverMiddleware
+Middleware listed in the serverMiddleware property runs on the server before vue-server-renderer and can be used for server-specific tasks like handling API requests or serving assets.

 Usage